kaloyan-raev/eclipse-ui-tips/README.md

 User Guide
 ----------

-* Starting the application brings you to the preferences where you can switch on and off the "tip of the day" feature.
+* Starting the application brings you to the home screen where you can:
+ * Jump to a random guideline
+ * Go to the Eclipse UI Guidelines wiki page
+ * Switch on and off the "tip of the day" feature and configure the time to fire.
-* Enabling the "tip of the day" feature triggers a status bar notification with a random UI guideline each morning at around 8:30 am.
+* Enabling the "tip of the day" feature triggers a status bar notification with a random UI guideline every day at the configured time.
 * Tapping on the status bar notification opens the full description of the displayed UI guideline.
+* Swiping left and right navigates between the guidelines.

 Feedback and support
 --------------------